 The whole point of using a robo advisor is to make your life easier and to make you money from your investments.
-With that in mind, we’re proud to say that Betterment is easy to use, and it starts with the quick and simple sign-up process.
+With that in mind, we’re proud to say that Betterment is easy to use, and it starts with a quick and simple sign-up process.

 The first step is to link your checking account for quick deposits and withdrawals.
-Next, you’ll answer a few questions about your investment preferences, then you will receive your first portfolio advice.
+Next, you’ll answer a few questions about your investment preferences; then you will receive your first portfolio advice.